Q&A Advice & Support

 The bottom line

 In summary, if you feel you have less energy after going vegan, see a medical professional to rule out a medical condition.
-If no health problems can be found, and you’re eating a well-planned and properly supplemented vegan diet, consider the possibility that your fatigue stems from depression.
+If a medical professional rules out health problems, and you eat a well-planned and properly supplemented vegan diet, consider the possibility of depression.
 Being a vegan in a non-vegan world can be challenging, especially if you feel unsupported by those around you.

 You are a very important person, living your truth in a society that conforms, as Dr. Joy says, to a very violent norm.
 You are really awesome!
 Please make sure you find the help you need.